Here is fresh taste of turnip green kimchi; the kimchi of autumn.

 If you want to enjoy authentic Korean dining, boil up some good Doenjang Jjigae (Korean soybean paste stew) to serve with your kimchi.
 That’s so Korean!

-With a bowl of hot popping rice, stew, and kimchi, my Korean comfort meal was born.
+With a bowl of hot steamed rice, Korean soybean stew, and kimchi, my Korean comfort meal was born.

 This was my humble lunch and I thoroughly enjoyed them all.